PeterLazarov/MethodologyDemo/README.md

 ```

 ## Possible Improvements
+- Refactor with functional components and hooks
+- Refactor as SPA
+- Completely integrate and design
 - Improve the functionalities in order to test working with Ant Design components in more depth
 - Integrate Morgan for organized logging
 - Setup API module path aliases